IObundle/iob-cache/README.md

 ## FPGA

-To build for a target FPGA, run
+To build the design for a target FPGA, run
 ```
 make fpga-build FPGA_FAMILY=[CYCLONEV-GT|XCKU]
 ```
 The ``FPGA_FAMILY`` variable may be assigned to ``CYCLONEV-GT`` (Intel Cyclone V GT family) or ``XCKU`` (AMD Kintex Ultrascale family) to select one of the two supported FPGA families.
 If omitted the default FPGA family is ``CYCLONEV-GT`.

-To execute an FPGA build test, run
+To execute the FPGA build test, run
 ```
 make fpga-test FPGA_FAMILY=[CYCLONEV-GT|XCKU]
 ```